-Depending on how far into the mid-latitudes they progress, these TPVs may either reenter the Arctic quickly or move zonally while remaining at lower latitudes.
-Considering TPVs that exit the Arctic and remain in the mid-latitudes for at least two days, 57% of Canadian exits and 45% of Siberian exits eventually reenter the Arctic.
+at least 2 d, 57 % of Canadian exits and 45 % of Siberian exits eventually reenter the Arctic.
 Arctic reentry patterns for the two groups mirror the trends seen in Fig. 13d (Fig. 14a).
 Canadian exits which reenter the Arctic do so relatively quickly, turning sharply over the North Atlantic Ocean and moving poleward over Greenland.
-TPVs which progress southward of 50°N, however, appear more likely to remain in the mid-latitudes, moving across the North Atlantic and into Europe.
+TPVs which progress southward of 50° N, however, appear more likely to remain in the mid-latitudes, moving across the North Atlantic and into Europe.
 In contrast, on average, most Siberian-exiting TPVs move across the Pacific towards North America.
 Some of these vortices may reenter the Arctic over eastern Siberia or Alaska, though a notable number of streamlines progress all the way to the United States and Canada.
 These TPVs that remain outside of the Arctic and progress into Europe and North America may be especially important to the development of downstream mid-latitude systems.
 A schematic view of these Arctic exit pathways provided in Fig. 14b highlights the different patterns of TPV motion between these two regions.

-405 4 Conclusions
+4 Conclusions